 \section{Discussion}

 In this work, we discovered a novel feature of `multiple descents' during the training process of a deep learning model.
-Our findings notably link these multiple descents to the intrinsic dynamical transitions between order and chaos within the network.
+Our findings suggest a close empirical association between these multiple descents and the intrinsic dynamical transitions between order and chaos within the network.
 By leveraging asymptotic stability analysis, akin to the approaches proposed by \cite{16} to explore optimal machine intelligence at the edge of chaos.
-However, unlike their work which deems the asymptotic edge of chaos as the optimal model configurations, we find that only the first edge of chaos is the most optimal, whereas the others are simply local optimal.
-This provides a new theoretical perspective on when and why neural networks achieve peak performance, differing from previous studies which might focus on model size, dataset characteristics, or learning rate adjustments \cite{Mei2022, Smith2017, Li2018}.
-Our work not only extends the theoretical framework beyond the traditional bias-variance trade-off but also offers practical implications for model training, suggesting new strategies for training models at optimal epochs and potentially enhancing model generalization by understanding and navigating these chaotic dynamics with more principles.
-This could lead to more robust deep learning models, especially in scenarios where traditional overfitting mitigation strategies fall short \cite{Goodfellow2016, Neyshabur2017}.
+However, unlike their work which deems the asymptotic edge of chaos as the optimal model configurations, we find that in our experiments only the first edge of chaos appears to be the most optimal, whereas the others are simply local optimal.
+While we explored this in the various experimental settings tested, it is yet to be more extensively validated on other network architectures.
+Additionally, alternative contributions from optimization dynamics or hyperparameter choices may also play a role in the phenomena, and yet to be explored.
+This may provide a new perspective on when and why neural networks achieve peak performance, differing from previous studies which might focus on model size, dataset characteristics, or learning rate adjustments \cite{Mei2022, Smith2017}.
+Our work not only extends the theoretical framework beyond the traditional bias-variance trade-off but also offers practical implications for model training, potentially suggesting new strategies for training models at optimal epochs and possibly enhancing model generalization by understanding and navigating these chaotic dynamics with more principles.
+This could in turn lead to more robust deep learning models, especially in scenarios where traditional overfitting mitigation strategies fall short \cite{Goodfellow2016, Neyshabur2017}.